smittytone/RP2040-FreeRTOS/README.md

 ### App Three: IRQs

 This app builds on the second by using the MCP9808 temperature sensor to trigger an interrupt.
+It is used in [this blog post]().

 ![Circuit layout](./images/irqs.png)